Indicator diagram

+History

 The indicator diagram was developed by James Watt and his employee John Southern to help understand how to improve the efficiency of steam engines.
 In 1796, Southern developed the simple, but critical, technique to generate the diagram by fixing a board so as to move with the piston, thereby tracing the "volume" axis, while a pencil, attached to a pressure gauge, moved at right angles to the piston, tracing "pressure".

 The indicator diagram constitutes one of the earliest examples of statistical graphics.
 It may be significant that Watt and Southern developed the indicator diagram at roughly the same time that William Playfair (a former Boulton & Watt employee who continued an amicable correspondence with Watt) published The Commercial and Political Atlas, a book often cited as the first to employ statistical graphics.

 The gauge enabled Watt to calculate the work done by the steam while ensuring that its pressure had dropped to zero by the end of the stroke, thereby ensuring that all useful energy had been extracted.
 The total work could be calculated from the area between the "volume" axis and the traced line.
 The latter fact had been realised by Davies Gilbert as early as 1792 and used by Jonathan Hornblower in litigation against Watt over patents on various designs.
 Daniel Bernoulli had also had the insight about how to calculate work.